0robustus1/checkin/README.md

 - use a packaging system (like autotools)
 - adding useful notes to timeslots
 - editor-integration (like git-commit)
+  - especially jumping to `$EDITOR` when commiting to a timeslot
+    (for the description)
 - other small gadgets to make living easier ;)